libp2p/rust-libp2p/ROADMAP.md

 # rust-libp2p Roadmap

 Below is a high level roadmap for the rust-libp2p project.
+Items are ordered by priority (high to low).

 For a more detailed view see https://github.com/orgs/libp2p/projects/4/views/1.